CiscoDevNet/MUD-Manager/README.md

 The MongoDB service should be started automatically when the system boots.
 If you see an indication that the MUD Manager cannot reach the MongoDB server, you can try

-        sudo service mongodb start
+        sudo service mongodb start # (Recent Debian/Ubuntu releases) sudo /etc/init.d/mongod start # Amazon/CentOS

 ### Mongo C driver
 The Mongo C driver is needed for the MUD manager to communicate with MongoDB.
 Download from https://github.com/mongodb/mongo-c-driver/releases.
-We suggest using version 1.7.0
+We suggest version 1.7.0 or later, but in any case a version that supports PKG-CONFIG (this excludes the Debian package manager).

+To retrieve 1.7.0:

     wget https://github.com/mongodb/mongo-c-driver/releases/download/1.7.0/mongo-c-driver-1.7.0.tar.gz